If you or a loved one underwent a painful second surgery due to defective hernia mesh, you’re not alone.

 If you feel like your doctor made a mistake during your surgery, it might also be a sign of medical malpractice.
-This is not the same as a product liability claim, since it’s the surgeon who is as fault and not the device they used.
+This is not the same as a product liability claim since it’s the surgeon who is at fault and not the device used.
 If you feel like you were the victim of medical malpractice, call us and we will review your case for free.

 The rejection could be due to a bacterial infection, autoimmune response, or a sign of hernia recurrence.

 One cause of hernia mesh rejection could be a bacterial infection.
 According to John Hopkins Medicine, you are at greatest risk for this type of infection during the first 30 days after your procedure.

 In some cases, your body might reject the hernia mesh.
 If this happens, your immune system attacks it as an infection.
 This leads to inflammation and swelling.
 If you have an autoimmune response it may need more surgery.

 In some cases, your hernia may come back even after you have surgical mesh installed.
 This is also known as hernia recurrence.
 Surgical mesh can reduce the chance of recurrence, but it does not eliminate it.
 In fact, if you receive defective hernia mesh, it could actually increase the chance of recurrence.

 Learn more about why traditional antibiotics won’t work with surgical mesh and the signs of Hernia Mesh Infection.

 Any time you have surgery, you have the chance of bacteria or other foreign objects entering your body.
 Like any other surgical material, hernia mesh should always be clean and sanitary, but mistakes can happen.
 Even if your surgeon and the mesh company do everything right, the infection can still occur.